 DPA is still an essential part of the curriculum but can be challenging to deliver as an online program.
 And according to the World Health Organization, over 80% of kids don’t get enough exercise.

-A Physical Education teacher may want students online to discuss rules of sports and techniques.
-Still, the onus is on students to remain physically active.
+A Physical Education teacher may want online students to discuss rules of sports and techniques.
+Still, the onus is on these online students to remain physically active.

 Here are some tips for virtual learning in Phys.
 Ed.: